manavdakshini/validation2u/metasploit/images/c2research.md

 Throughout your initial scans on MegaCorpOne's domain, you've discovered several facts:
 - Their network includes mostly Windows machines, with some Linux machines scattered throughout.
-- Their firewall rules only allow ports 80, 443 TCP and port 53 UDP outbound.
+- Their firewall rules only allow ports 80, 443 TCP and port 53 UDP outbound

 The service contract includes a few additional requirements:
 - The C2 framework must support logging.